-We have been performance recording our stud sheep flocks since their inception and find that by selecting for certain traits in these flocks we can influence the performance of our commercial flocks.
+All of our stud ewes are performance recorded and since their inception we have found that by selecting for certain traits in these flocks we can influence the performance of our commercial flocks.

-Like our crossbred ewes our stud flocks are HISHA accredited and are also MV accredited and every ram we sell is inspected prior to sale by our vet.
+These flocks are MV accredited and every ram we sell is inspected prior to sale by our vet.

 Rams from the purebred flocks are sold both at our annual on-farm ‘Great from Grass’ ram sale which takes place in August each year.
 This is without doubt one of the highlights of the farm calendar year and we look forward to welcoming customers and friends back for what has turned into an enjoyable social occasion.

 Surplus females are available from time to time.

 Starting with just four ewes as a 21st birthday present for John this flock now numbers 200 ewes which for over twenty years have been bred with a very commercial focus.
 We are looking for the type of ewe that will breed a ram lamb that will grow into a shearling with shape and length whilst also breeding a ewe lamb that will develop into a ewe with appropriate maternal characteristics.
 From early on in our Texel breeding program we have performance recorded our flock which is now has one of the highest average indexes in the country.

 Current stock sires include Brijon Yukon purchased in Kelso 2017 for £7000 where he was champion, Incheoch Yannis, Incheoch Wildfire, Blackadder Wellington and we use some of our best ram lambs every year.

 Our 30-ewe Beltex flock was founded to complement the Texel flock and offer our ram buyers an alternative type of tup.